shailesh439/OCR_Project/README.md

 # OCR_Project
-Project is completed in three steps first, PDF changes into image. then apply pyteseract to ixtract text from images. finaly, results like mobile, email, hyperlink, education are extacted using REGX function.
+Project is completed in three steps first, PDF changes into image. then apply pyteseract to extract text from images. finaly, results like mobile, email, hyperlink, education are extacted using REGX function.